 During your court case, your solicitor will accompany you at every stage of the process.
 In the District Courts and Circuit Courts you will be represented by a barrister.
 Your barrister will be part of your team and be familiar with your case.
 If your case is in the High Court you may have two barristers on your team as senior and junior counsel.

 A pre-trial consultation is normally arranged with your full legal team on the morning of the hearing.
-During the course of the pre-trial consultation the barrister may play “devil’s advocate” and prepare you by cross examining you in a style and manner that the defendant’s barrister might do at the hearing of your case.
+During the course of the pre-trial consultation the barrister may play “devil’s advocate”.
+This means that they prepare you by cross-examining you in a style and manner that the defendant’s barrister might do at the hearing of your case.
 Expert witnesses such as Engineers and Doctors may attend these meetings.